-

 – Association of Dunkirk Little Ships (link to site for owners of little ships which covers restoring and telling stories of little ships – links to other sites and images).

 – John Richards’ Dunkirk Revisited – history of Dunkirk – A detailed online book giving a history of the events of Dunkirk.
-Chapter 2, p.55 gives a summary of how the little ships campaign started, and there are stories of individual ships (and images) in this text.
+Chapter 2, p.55 gives a summary of how the little ships campaign started, and there are stories of individual ships (and images) in this text. - Finding out about spitfires or hurricanes and the reasons for their success in the Battle of Britain

 Information about R.J.
 Mitchell and the spitfire